anoma/nspec/docs/tutorial/engines/index.juvix.md

 [^2]: The specification does not fix any bound on the number of engines in existence.

+[^2a]: In later versions, there are also local interactions
+       with sources of randomness and
+       user controlled input streams
+       and those local interactions also have a duration.

 [^3]: The elapsing of timers is the only way to interact with a local clock of engine instances.